jtessler/processing-js/README.md

-Processing.js - @VERSION@
+Processing.js (for JSBin)
 =========================
-a port of the Processing visualization language
+Yet another port of the Processing visualization language for use in jsbin.org.

 About Us
 --------